naztronaut/RaspberryPi-RGBW-Control/README.md

     "blue": 0,
     "green": 0,
     "red": "255",
-    "white": "150"
 }
 ```

 Sending no values will turn the lights off.

+#### `/api/lr/white?white&blue=255`

+The white lights were separated for simplicity.
+Since the frontend color picker only produces Red, Green, and Blue color codes, the white was left out.
+For simplicity,
+I've separated it so it can be turned on and off with a button instead.
+I will apply a brightness option later.

 ## Authors
 * **Nazmus Nasir** - [Nazm.us](https://nazm.us) - Owner of EasyProgramming.net